Anxiety therapy

 FREQUENTLY ASKED QUESTIONS

-• In collectivistic cultures, your sense of self is deeply connected to family and community.
-This can intensify anxiety because personal struggles may feel like failures that affect everyone you love.
-I help you navigate these pressures while honoring the values that matter to you and finding peace within your cultural identity.
+• In collectivistic cultures, your sense of self is deeply connected to your family and community.
+This means personal struggles can feel like failures that affect everyone you love, which intensifies anxiety in ways that mainstream therapy does not always address.

 Empower U is an online therapy practice dedicated to helping immigrants and their adult children heal from the invisible wounds of transgenerational trauma.
 Led by Cristina Deneve in Irvine, CA, the practice uses EMDR and evidence-based therapeutic approaches to help clients resolve the deep-seated anxiety and guilt that often come with the bicultural experience.
 Whether you struggle with feeling like you are wrong for choosing your own path or feeling responsible for your family's happiness, Empower U offers a bilingual, judgment-free path to reclaiming your life and breaking harmful family cycles.
 The practice accepts Aetna, UnitedHealthcare, Quest Behavioral Health, and Cigna for online sessions throughout California.